 No, I’m not saying ‘when he pulls away, do nothing.’
 I’m saying – really consider what he needs.
 He’ll come back stronger.
 And if he doesn’t come back, he wasn’t worth your time or energy.

 From an evolutionary point of view, men and women are different.
 Mating with as many different females as possible makes evolutionary sense.
-In most mammals, continuous mating with the same partner means the male will take longer and longer to ejaculate.
+In most mammals, continuous mating with the same partner means the male will take longer and longer to climax.

 Yes, you read that correctly.
 It even has a name – the Coolidge effect.
-Male sheep ejaculate quicker when mating with different female sheep.
+Male sheep come quicker when mating with different female sheep.
 The evolutionary priority is to have as many offspring as possible.

 If he pulls away, the chances are that there is someone else in his horizon.
 Commitment doesn’t always make evolutionary sense for a man.
 Harsh, but that’s nature for you.Commitment doesn't always make evolutionary sense for a man.
 Click To Tweet